akadouri/arielsartistry/source/_posts/slowmapchallenge-2021.md

 ## Plan

 Over the next 10 weeks I'll try and work on a map inspired by these mid-century maps.
 One that features few colors, great fonts, minimal text, few points, and dotted land cover.
 A guide for a city with attractions, whatever those may be.
 I haven't picked a place to map yet, but it will probably be a neighborhood here in NYC.
 After that week's work session, I'll hopefully have some time to update the progress on this page.

+# Week 3

+## Data Prep

+One of the first things you do after deciding to make a map is figuring out if it'll actually be possible with the data you can access and amount of time you have.
+It would take a long time to draw each block polygon individually, and I have a loose goal of being able to replicate this style so I'd like to find an automated way of drawing them.

+I googled "polygons from lines" and was reminded that this function is often known as "polygonize".
+Time to fire up QGIS and load in the roads.
+I used the [QuickOSM](https://docs.3liz.org/QuickOSM/) plugin to download all the features with the key [highway](https://wiki.openstreetmap.org/wiki/Key:highway).
+After messing around with reprojecting, polygonize, buffering and styling I found something really close to what I wanted.

+## The Process

+- Download highways using QuickOSM
+- Filter away features with the highway values: footway, steps, elevator, service (probably many more depending on your area)
+- Reproject to a meter based coordinate system
+- Run "Polygonize"
+- Negative buffer of 5-10m
+- Throw in some drop shadow

+After writing out this list, I realized this would be a great time to use the QGIS model designer and save this process for next week (I'm not sold on an area to map yet).

+{% box model.png "The Process in QGIS Model Designer" %}

+## Results

+{% box downtown_brooklyn.png "Downtown Brooklyn" %}

+Removing everything else from the map brings out the clean block grouping I'm looking for.
+The trick in the coming weeks will be picking the right features to complement this look as well as provide the context the map needs.

+{% box midtown_bg.png "Midtown Manhattan" %}

+Bringing OSM back into the background helps think about what else we may need to pull from there.